CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 **Treasure**

-The waterproof satchel concealed in the cistern contains a potion of healing, a potion of invisibility, 50 gp, and a clean set of ordinary travel clothing.
+The waterproof satchel concealed in the cistern contains a potion of healing, a potion of invisibility, 50 bc, and a clean set of ordinary travel clothing.
 This is a getaway kit that Sylas keeps in the cellar for emergencies.

 ### 2. Barracks